SashaCHU-st/Nasa/README.md

 I am not good at design, so design looks as simple as possible

+# What works now:
+## When not logged in:
+- Can see the default page, just main info about this project;
+- at Home page can see list of registered users;
+- Login or signup

+## When logged in:
+- search something from NASA API;
+- add to favorite;
+- check details;
+- remove from favorite;

 | Feature | done? |
 |----------|----------|
 | **Fixed** | 🟢|